pauljaffe/task-dyva/README.md

 Here are example training curves from a successful run:

 ![image not found](successful_training.png "successful run") The x-axis of each plot corresponds to the training epoch.
 The entire run is shown up until early stopping was triggered.
 The upper left plot shows the progression of the loss on the validation set over the course of training.
-The other three plots track the progression of the model's mean RT, switch cost, and congruency effect relative to the participant (see "Tracking model training" below for a description of other variables that are tracked during training). <br>
+The other three plots track the progression of the model's mean RT, switch cost, and congruency effect relative to the participant (see "Tracking model training" below for a description of other variables that are tracked during training).

 Occasionally, the loss will diverge and training will ultimately fail.
 This appears to result from instabilities in the latent dynamical system (e.g. exponential growth), rather than exploding gradients (since gradient clipping is used).
 This can be diagnosed by examining the loss, which exhibits a sudden and dramatic increase (see below).
 The model's behavioral metrics also typically diverge concurrently.
 One easy fix is to use a different random seed to initialize training.
 To do so, simply set the 'rand_seed' key word argument in Experiment (the default seed is 917).